fjames86/flisp/README.md

 qemu -fda floppy.img

-Feel free to try out using virtualization like VMWare or even running it on the metal directly!
+Feel free to try out using virtualization like VMWare or even running it directly on hardware!

 A word of warning: parts of the kernel are not really complete and really could do with more work.
 The keyboard driver is partially broken as it doesn't handle capslock and other control keys propertly.
 If any exception fires it goes into a kernel panic and a reboot is required.
-This shouldn't be a major issue because it enters an flisp REPL almost straight away and doesn't allow any user binary code to be entered at all so there's no danger of protection or paging faults for instance.
+This shouldn't be a major issue because it enters an flisp REPL almost straight away and doesn't allow any user binary code to be executed at all so there's no danger of protection or paging faults occuring for instance.

 Developer's guide